hpcleuven/VscDocumentation/source/access/mfa_login.rst

    .. tab-item:: Open OnDemand

       Proceed to the :ref:`Open OnDemand portal <ood_t2_leuven>`.
-      If you are affiliated to KU Leuven, click on the KU Leuven logo.
+      If you are affiliated with KU Leuven, click on the KU Leuven logo.
       Otherwise, click on the VSC logo to proceed to the authentication page.

    .. tab-item:: text-based terminal

-      You login via terminal (or PuTTY or MobaXTerm) to one of the :ref:`Tier-2 login nodes <tier2_login_nodes>`.
+      You login via terminal (or PuTTY or MobaXterm) to one of the :ref:`Tier-2 login nodes <tier2_login_nodes>`.
       You are prompted with a login link: